-Our team of home inspectors in Cincinnati want you to get the most out of your home inspection!
+Our team of home inspectors in Cincinnati want you to get the most out of your home inspection checklist!
 In order to best prepare your home we have created a list that will help you and the home inspector or building inspector in Cincinnati get the most out of it.

 If you’d like to save or share this article, download this article with pictures!

 How can I prepare with a home inspection checklist?

 This article identifies items commonly found during a home inspection and how the homeowner can proactively address these before an inspection ever occurs.
 By eliminating these concerns, the transaction will be smoother, and you will remain in the driver’s seat.
 The items are not listed in any specific order and apply to all homes of all ages.

 This educational article about home inspections is provided by AA Home Inspection.
 AA Home Inspection is a locally owned and operated home inspection company serving Cincinnati and Northern Kentucky with the most thorough home inspection services in town!
 Each home inspection or building inspection is performed by one of our certifiend inspectors according to ASHI and interNACHI standards.

 Common Roof Issues

 Penetrations at the plumbing vents (roof jacks).
 The rubber flashing commonly fails as soon as 7 years due to the sun’s UV rays breaking them down, and is sometimes split or damaged at installation.
 When the flashing fails, water can enter through the roof penetration, though it may take some time before the stain is visible.
 The best practice is to inspect these from the roof surface since the damaged rubber flashing commonly splits on the high side, which is unable to be seen from the ground.